Quia Sum, Cogito: Chapter 4

 “Why do you care about people donating?
 Has the Debt Recovery Department changed focus?”

 “No?”
 I return the look of misunderstanding.
-He appears genuinely confused until the delayed smile occurs a moment later removes the illusion of sincerity.
+He appears genuinely confused until he relaxes into a delayed smile removing the illusion of sincerity.
 He laughs while I shake my head in fake annoyance.
 “I can never tell with you.

-“No, the repetitive high donors are expected to be more critical with how their investments are spent and who they donate to.
+“No, it was proposed that repetitive high donors would be more critical with how they invested and who they donated to.
 Because of that, we can use them to find people who were heavily burdened by debt, had the survival skills to outlast the climate wars, and were successful enough to have offspring today.”

 “What is the ‘T’ on that?”

-“It’s still a theory, so somewhere between 7 and 8 probably, but we don’t really know.”
+“It’s still a theory but based on sound concepts, so somewhere between 7 and 8 probably, but we don’t really know.”

 “So debt identification through networking?”
 He sits back and gets lost in thought for a second and muses to himself.
 “Hmm.
 That’s ironic.”